View Document

 6. Deputy Vice-Chancellor (Academic);

-7. Dean of Students;
+7. Pro Vice-Chancellor and Dean of Students;

 8. Chief Information and Digital Officer, Information Technology;

-9. Executive Director, Property Services;
+9. Executive Director, Property;

 10. Chief People Officer; and